-In the massive antitrust class action against Visa, Mastercard and more than 25 banks, the deadline has been extended for victims of overpaid credit or debit card transaction fees to file a claim to their share of the $5.54 billion settlement—one of the largest class action settlements in history.
+UPDATE: In the massive antitrust class action against Visa, Mastercard and more than 25 banks, the deadline has been extended to February 4, 2025 for victims of overpaid credit or debit card transaction fees to file a claim to their share of the $5.54 billion settlement—one of the largest class action settlements in history.

-Learn more about filing a claim and maximizing the chances of recovering any damages you may be entitled to.
+Learn more about determining your eligibility, filing a claim and maximizing the chances of recovering any damages you may be entitled to.

 Companies of all sizes across industries may be eligible to file a claim, especially in retail, e-commerce, hospitality and financial services.
 Class membership is automatic, but receiving a share of the settlement requires filing a timely claim.
-Class members who do not file a claim by August 30 will get nothing.
-The court already extended the deadline to August 30.
-Companies should not count on the court agreeing to further extend the deadline.
+Class members who do not file a claim by February 4 will get nothing.
+This is the second time the court has extended the deadline, but companies should not count on the court agreeing to any further extensions.

 It is not too late to start the process for filing a claim by providing evidence of eligibility of class membership.
 This is often as simple as providing a legal name, DBA and Tax Identification Number.
 The class administrator (CA) may require additional evidence to make a positive match and give approval to file the claim.